Alternative Education Programs

 Prince William County; Manassas, and Manassas Park Cities

-- Focus: New Dominion Alternative Center is a community-based educational program that serves 212 students throughout the school year from Prince William County Schools, Manassas City Public Schools, and Manassas Park City Public Schools.
+- Focus: New Dominion Alternative Center is an educational program that serves between 150 to 200 students throughout the school year from Prince William County Schools, Manassas City Public Schools, and Manassas Park City Public Schools.
 The students range from the fifth grade through the eighth grade.
 New Dominion provides innovative instruction that fits the student’s individual needs in all four core subject areas (language arts, mathematics, science, and social studies).
 Students who earn additional classes through their behavior may also participate in a social skills class and physical education.
-Students receive instruction based on the Prince William County Curriculum and the Virginia Standards of Learning objectives.
-Teachers work in small groups to provide grade level academic instruction and on-going instructional support and remediation.
+Students receive instruction based on the Prince William County curriculum and the Virginia Standards of Learning objectives.
+Teachers provide a well-balanced blended learning approach for all students and an online learning approach to select students who may work more successfully at their own pace.
 An Alternative Education Plan (AEP) is developed for students who struggle with their academic and/or behaviors, with emphasis on developing the student academically and socially.
 Once improvements are shown, the school, student, and parents will discuss the possibility of transitioning to the student’s base school.
 In addition to addressing the academic needs of students, the program focuses on self-esteem and social skills development.
 Students receive on-going counseling and support services.
 Student recognition and partnerships with the parents and the community are integral parts to the program.